VK LAB / Cinematography Notes

 ARRI

-Large format / LogC3 / ARRIRAW
+Large Format / LogC3 / ARRIRAW

 Alexa Mini LF

 Large-format ALEV 3 sensor, with the skin rendering and highlight roll-off that remain the fashion standard.
 LogC3 stays predictable in the grade; ARRIRAW when real latitude is needed.
-Heavier and bulkier - chosen for image character, not convenience.

 Open guide